asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 Upgrading to PHP 7 would have removed the deprecated [mysql](http://php.net/manual/en/book.mysql.php) extension that HDSupport was currently utilizing, requiring us to rewrite our queries to [mysqli](http://php.net/manual/en/book.mysqli.php) or [PDO](http://php.net/manual/en/ref.pdo-mysql.php).
 Without doing so, our app would have been completely disfunctional.

 [**mysqli**](http://php.net/manual/en/book.mysqli.php) was chosen to be the mySQL driver of choice for HDSupport due to it's similar syntax to the [mysql](http://php.net/manual/en/book.mysql.php) extension, ease of setup, when compared to [PDO](http://php.net/manual/en/ref.pdo-mysql.php) and support for prepared statements.

+We setup our mysqli database connection in `./server/database/connect_db.php`.
+This ties our connection to a global PHP variable called `$mysqli`.
+For the most part, we can just pass it to functions as expected.
+However, due to the way PHP handles variable scoping in nested functions, there are some cases we need to use the `$GLOBALS['mysqli']` style instead.
+You'll see this in some of our timesheet helper functions.

 </section>